garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-key-vault.md

 ### Step 4: Setting up dependencies in DevBox

-Here we are using Python to show the key vault usage, you can choose other programming languages as well.
+Here we are using Python to show the key vault usage, you can choose other programming stack as well.
 Now, you need to install the necessary packages in Python to write the script by following the below steps:

 1. Install the required packages using the following command: